AngeloCinaWD/vue-coachApp3.0/README.md

 You can register as user and then as coach.

-If you are a coach you can receive some requests from others users and you can read in your private area requests.
+If you are a coach you can receive some requests from others users and you can read them in your private area requests.

 To use App you need to create a Firebase Project with RealTimeDataBase and set authentication with email and password.